CURRENT AFFAIRS GD TOPICSGROUP DISCUSSION TOPICSINTERNATIONAL GD TOPICS

 Israel-Palestine Relations

 There is a history full of disputes between Israel and Palestine.
 But recently, the month of Ramadan drew the attention of the world.
 During the month of Ramadan in mid-May, the Israeli police have imposed a blockade on the neighbourhood, denying entry to all Palestinians who are not its residents.
 Whereas Jewish can freely come and go even if they do not reside in Sheikh Jarrah.
+Let’s explore more about Israel-Palestine relations.

 Al-Aqsa in Jerusalem is known as the third most famous religious site in the Muslim world following Mecca and Medina.
 During the time of prayer in Masjid-al-Aqsa, police in riot gear stormed a rally on Friday.
 But at the same time, due to struggle, the conflict erupted.
 The debate is well underway.
 Hamas launched a rocket attack in response to the Al-Aqsa attack, to which Israel responded, and the controversy erupted.